Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 ) -> Result
 ```

-Get the current status of a bucket.
+Get the current status of a Bucket.

 ### bucket\_list (view)